amaciver/StochAsteroids/README.md

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, restrat, reset
+- Create controls for game speed, stop, start, restart, reset
 - Create controls for color selection and matrix manipulation
 - Build out list of instruments
 - Have a styled `Canvas`, nice looking controls and title